XVincentX/vncz/about.md

 ![](http://i.imgur.com/JAyjOTu.jpg)

 I love Spanish language.
-One time I was in Spain and I liked so much that language that decided to buy a book for babies entirely in Spanish: [El Principito](https://es.wikipedia.org/wiki/El_principito).
+One time I was in Spain and I liked so much that language that I decided to buy a book for babies entirely in Spanish: [El Principito](https://es.wikipedia.org/wiki/El_principito).
 When I felt that was enough proficient in Spanish, I started to stop persons on the street when I was able to detect that they were talking in Spanish, and asked for small conversation.

-Furthermore, in order to became even more fluent, I decided to move in an shared house with 1 Spanish girl, 1 Spanish Guy, a Mexican girl and a Cuban boy, that is where I actually live.
+Moreover, in order to became even more fluent, I decided to move in an shared house with 1 Spanish girl, 1 Spanish Guy, a Mexican girl and a Cuban boy, that is where I've been living for almost two years.
 On the other side, I consider my English terrible (orroroso, por ser preciso).

-During July 2015 I was in Lisbon, and I liked the language so much and decided that probably learning Portoguese would have been a good idea, so...
+During July 2015 I was in Lisbon, and I liked the language so much and decided that probably learning Portoguese would have been a good idea.
+I still can't manage it properly, but I'm not that terrible.

-Eu falo o idioma Portuges tambem!
+Once Apiary was acquired by Oracle and I figured out what they had next to us, I decided to leave the Czech Republic after 3 years and relocate in Madrid, which is where I am living right now.